GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 The quasars' bolometric luminosities have been estimated from their rest-frame 3000\AA\ luminosities using the conversion~ $L_{\rm{Bol}} = 5.15 \times \lambda L_{3000}$ \citep{Shen2011}. \citet{Pons2019a} calculated $L_{\rm{Bol}} = (1.89 \pm 0.07) \times 10^{47}\rm{erg~s}^{-1}$ for \DELS, and \citet{Reed2019} calculated $L_{\rm{Bol}} = (1.35 \pm 0.03) \times 10^{47}\rm{erg~s}^{-1}$ for \VDES.

 The Eddington luminosity, the theoretical maximum luminosity an object could have while balancing radiation pressure and gravity, is typically assumed to be

-where $G$ is the gravitational constant, $m_{p}$ the proton mass, and $\sigma_T$ the Thomson scattering cross-section.
+where $G$ is the gravitational constant, $m_{p}$ the proton mass, $c$ the speed of light, and $\sigma_T$ the Thomson scattering cross-section.
 Using the various black hole mass estimates from Section \ref{sec:BHmasses}, we calculate the corresponding Eddington ratios which are listed in Table \ref{tab:BHmasses}.